-- All U.S. citizens and eligible non-U.S. citizens are required to file the Free Application for Federal Student Aid (FAFSA) in order to apply for financial aid at HLS, regardless of whether you intend to apply for consideration for HLS need-based grant assistance or for Federal Stafford loans only.
+All U.S. citizens and eligible non-U.S. citizens are required to file the Free Application for Federal Student Aid (FAFSA) in order to apply for financial aid at HLS, regardless of whether you intend to apply for consideration for HLS need-based grant assistance or for the federal Direct Unsubsidized Loans only.

-- Your submission is processed by FAFSA and generally made available electronically to the HLS Student Financial Services Office in 48 hours.
-So, please allow at least 3 business days for the FAFSA to be changed to “received” on your “Application Requirements” tab of the SFS Self-Service Portal Student Financial Aid Application.
+Your submission is processed by FAFSA and generally made available electronically to the HLS Student Financial Services Office in 48 hours.
+So, please allow at least 3 business days for the FAFSA to be changed to “received” on your “Application Requirements” tab of the SFS Self-Service Portal.

-- The 2021-2022 FAFSA will ask you to report your 2019 calendar year income.
+The 2022-2023 FAFSA will ask you to report your 2020 calendar year income.
 FAFSA data is only used to determine your eligibility for Federal Loans.
 If you are applying for HLS need-based grant, your eligibility will be based on the financial data you and your parents will be asked to report on our own institutional forms found within the SFS Self-Service Portal.

 Importance of IRS Data Retrieval Tool

 If applicants do not use the IRS Data Retrieval Tool within the FAFSA on the web application, the following things MAY occur:

 It will be much more likely for the applicant’s FAFSA application to be selected for Federal Verification if the applicant does NOT use the IRS Data Retrieval Tool when completing the FAFSA application and/or if the applicant changes their IRS retrieved data within the FAFSA once the Tool has been used to transfer their official IRS data.